-Reenagross Park dervies its name from it's Irish name whcih translates as "The Headland of The Crosses" or "The Muddy Point".
+Reenagross Park derives its name from its Irish name which translates as "The Headland of The Crosses" or "The Muddy Point".
 It is a park that was developed by the Marquis of Landsdowne from a sandbank and a waterlogged piece of his estate, almost 200 years ago.
-Today the park is a testement to his foresight.
+Today the park is a testament to his foresight.